Office of Postsecondary Education, Department of Education.

 Paperwork Burden Statement

-According to the Paperwork Reduction Act of 1995 (PRA), no persons are required to respond to a collection of information unless Start Printed Page 53804such collection displays a valid OMB control number.
+According to the Paperwork Reduction Act of 1995 (PRA), no persons are required to respond to a collection of information unless such collection displays a valid OMB control number.
 The valid OMB control number for this information collection is 1801-0005.
 Public reporting burden for this collection of information is estimated to average 30 minutes per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Under the PRA, participants are required to respond to this collection to obtain or retain benefit.
-If you have any comments concerning the accuracy of the time estimate or suggestions for improving this individual collection, or if you have comments or concerns regarding the status of your individual form, application, or survey, please contact: Jack Cox, U.S. Department of Education, 400 Maryland Avenue SW, Washington, DC 20202.
+If you have any comments concerning the accuracy of the time estimate or suggestions for improving this individual collection, or if you have comments or concerns regarding the status of your individual form, application, or survey, please contact: Karen Epps, U.S. Department of Education, 400 Maryland Avenue SW, Washington, DC 20202.

 End Supplemental Information